felipevasquez74/transaction-orchestrator/README.md

 6. **Idempotency TTL**: Redis idempotency keys expire after 24 hours.
 Clients should not retry requests with the same `client_transaction_id` after 24 hours.

 7. **Brute-force protection**: Not yet implemented.
 Authentication failures are logged but no automatic IP lockout is in place.
-This is tracked as a pending next step (see [Next Steps — Fase 1](#fase-1--mvp--producción-sprint-1-3)).
+This is tracked as a pending next step (see [Next Steps — Phase 1](#phase-1--mvp--production-sprint-1-3)).

 8. **UTF-8 encoding**: All string data stored as `utf8mb4` in MySQL, supporting full Unicode.